ajp64/spotifyproject/README.md

 17/03/2022 - Sucessfully implemented a bar chart using Recharts.
 Still need to work on design and UI and some issues with functionality.

+21/03/2022 - Used Chakra UI to add styling and formatting.
+Next step is to make the site responsive, and to resolve some issues around the spotify fetch not working after a band that doesn't exist in the database is entered.